ton/notes/talks.md

     composition(std::tuple<Ts...>&& d) : data_(std::move(d))
     {
       ... // Some form of initialization (Odin uses abilities here to query
-          // mixins to see whether they required initialization).
+          // mixins to see whether they require initialization).
     }
   };
   ```